New materials are key to the development of energy technologies and can pave the way to exciting new research.

-Supported by comprehensive material characterisation, scientists at ETRI combine fundamental, curiosity and application driven research which drives the development of new materials, through interdisciplinary research conducted with colleagues in physics, chemistry, and electronic engineering.
-Research at ETRI aims to explore the links between processing of materials, development of their microstructure, and their useful functional properties across range of energy related applications.
+Our scientists are driving the development of new materials with interdisciplinary research spanning physics, chemistry, chemical and electronic engineering.
+This aims to explore the links between the synthesis and processing of materials, the development of their microstructure,and their useful functional properties across a range of energy related applications.

 - Exploring the behaviour of power plant materials and structures to ensure that they can accommodate the move to renewable energy